 A great benefit of a company being approved for E-2 Treaty Investor visa status is that it may sponsor employees with the same nationality as the company to be transferred to the US under an E-2 Treaty Investor Employee visa.
 The employees must be going to the US to work in a managerial or executive capacity or have skills essential for the success of the business.
 In addition, the employees must provide a description of the duties while in the US as well as providing information about their previous education and experience in their field.

-For more of a discussion about E-2 visa requirements see US Visa Solutions blog.
+For more of a discussion about E-2 visa requirements see the US Visa Solutions blog.

-The above information is intended as a general over view and is not intended as legal advice.
-If you would like to discuss the E-2 Treaty Investor visa further with Janice Flynn, please call 020 7092 6830.
+The above information is intended as a general overview and is not intended as legal advice.

 Do you need the help of a US immigration lawyer?